shahdhairya6789/Application_Developer_University_of_Chicago/README.md

    mvn clean install
    ```

+2. Run the TrainingApplication.java file from IntelliJ, Eclipse or any other Java Development Tool

-2. After running the above command, the application will process the training data, and three output JSON files will be generated in the `target/` directory.
+3. After running the above command, the application will process the trainings.txt data, and three output JSON files will be generated in the `src/` directory.

 ## Output Files